Globalization of perturbative Chern-Simons theory on the moduli space of flat connections in the BV formalism: Formal geometry on the moduli space of flat connections

 \begin{proof}[Proof of Proposition \ref{lem: Hodge decomposition close connections}] Property (1) follows from integration by parts and property (2) from $(d_{A'}^*)^2 = 0$.

 Remark \ref{rem: change of harm form under change of gf operator} implies that, for $A'$ an open neighborhood $U$ of $A_0$, the graded vector space

-satisfies the following: \begin{enumerate}[(a)] \item $W$ has constant (graded) rank and, since $W$ is contained in $\ker\HHH$ whose rank is non-increasing when moving $A'$ away from $A_0$ (in an open neighborhood) and since $W=\ker\HHH$ at $A'=A_0$, the rank of $\ker\HHH$ must stay constant.
-Hence, $\ker \HHH=W$ for $A'\in U$. \item $W$ contains a single representative of each $d_{A_0}$-cohomology class.
-Indeed, the map $q\colon W \ra H_{A_0}$ sending $\alpha\mapsto [\alpha]$ is surjective, since Remark \ref{rem: change of harm form under change of gf operator} defines a right inverse for $q$ -- a map $\rho\colon H_{A_0}\ra W$ satisfying $q\circ\rho=\mr{id}_{H_{A_0}}$.
+satisfies the following: \begin{enumerate}[(a)] \item $W$ coincides with $\ker \HHH$ and has constant (graded) rank as $A'\in U$ moves away from $A_0$.
+Indeed, one has: \begin{enumerate}[(i)] \item $W\subset \ker\HHH$. \item At $A'=A_0$, $W=\ker\HHH$ (by usual Hodge decomposition). \item Rank of $W$ is non-decreasing when moving $A'$ away from $A_0$.
+Indeed, by Remark \ref{rem: change of harm form under change of gf operator}, one can deform a basis of $A_0$-harmonic forms to a linear independent set in $W$.
+(Since linear independence is an open condition.) \item Rank of $\ker\HHH$ is non-increasing as $A'$ is moved away from $A_0$. -- The rank of the kernel in a family of elliptic operator jumps (increases) on a closed subset in the space of parameters. \end{enumerate} These properties imply the claim above: $W=\ker\HHH$ and the rank is constant. \item $W$ contains a single representative of each $d_{A_0}$-cohomology class.
+Indeed, the map $q\colon W \ra H_{A_0}$ sending $\alpha\mapsto [\alpha]$ is surjective, since Remark \ref{rem: change of harm form under change of gf operator} constructs a preimage under $q$ of a cohomology class $[\alpha]$ as a deformation of its harmonic representative $\chi$ along a path $A'_t$ from $A_0$ to $A'$, to a form $\til\chi$ satisfying $d_{A_0}\til\chi=d^*_{A'}\til\chi=0$.
 On the other hand, by (a) $W$ has constant rank when $A'$ is changing, equal to the rank of $H_{A_0}$ at $A'=A_0$.
 Hence, the fact that $q$ is a surjection implies that it is in fact an isomorphism. \end{enumerate} Then, (a) together with (b) proves (5).

 For (4), note that $\HHH$ is diagonalizable at $A'=A_0$ and hence is diagonalizable for $A'$ in a neighborhood of $A_0$ (since diagonalizability is an open condition).
 Thus, $\Omega= \ker\HHH \oplus \mr{im}\HHH$ for $A'\in U$, -- splitting into zero-modes of $\HHH$ and $\mr{im}\HHH=\colon V$ -- the span of eigenforms of $\HHH$ with nonzero eigenvalues.
 Operators $d_{A_0}$ and $d^*_{A'}$ act on $V$ (since they commute with $\HHH$).
 Moreover, one has